-Breadcrumb navigation provides a heirarchy-based method of browing content.
-For a WooCommerce site, that typically starts with the store’s front page and then goes from category, to sub-category and finally settles on an individual product.
+Breadcrumb navigation provides a hierarchy-based method of browsing content.
+For a WooCommerce site, that typically starts with the store’s front page and then goes from category to sub-category and finally settles on an individual product.
 Learn more about how to remove breadcrumb navigation.

 Cart Product Image

 WooCommerce includes thumbnail images of each product your customer has added to their order on the cart template.
-Our plugin lets you remove these images without writing any code.
 Learn more about how to remove cart product images.

 Cart Product Link